philterd/philter/docs/docs/caching.md

 ## Valkey/Redis cache (distributed deployments)

-When you run more than one Philter instance behind a load balancer, the instances must share a cache.
-Without a shared cache:
+When you run more than one Philter instance behind a load balancer, the instances **must** share a cache — configuring `CACHE_HOSTNAME` is effectively required, not optional, for any multi-instance deployment.
+Without a shared cache, each instance keeps its own in-process cache, which causes:

+* **Login lockout is evadable (security).** Failed-login counters are kept per instance, so an attacker who spreads failed logins across instances is never locked out — each instance only sees a fraction of the attempts.
+A shared cache enforces the lockout across the whole fleet.
+See [Login Security](login_security.md).
-* An API key revoked on one instance could remain valid in another instance's cache until that entry expires.
+* **Stale credentials.** An API key revoked on one instance could remain valid in another instance's cache until that entry expires.
-* Context replacements written by one instance would not be visible to the others, so the same input value could be redacted to different replacements depending on which instance handled the request.
+* **Inconsistent replacements.** Context replacements written by one instance would not be visible to the others, so the same input value could be redacted to different replacements depending on which instance handled the request.

-Pointing every instance at the same [Valkey](https://valkey.io/) (or Redis) server gives a durable, shared cache that resolves both problems.
+Pointing every instance at the same [Valkey](https://valkey.io/) (or Redis) server gives a durable, shared cache that resolves all three problems.

 ### Configuration